gogstar1899/Saucedemo-training-project/README.md

 # Saucedemo training project
-Creating test automation project for learning and practice - Capybara, Rspec and Selenium Saucedemo.com is webside created for practice test automation
+Creating test automation project for learning and practice - Rspec and Selenium Saucedemo.com is webside created for practice test automation

 # first_step